NeoGeographyToolkit/StereoPipeline/docs/tools/cam_test.rst

     cam_test --image input.tif --cam1 in.tsai --cam2 out.tsai \
       --session1 pinhole --session2 pinhole

-In the following example we evaluate a CSM camera against itself, with no .cub image file.
+Here we evaluate a CSM camera against itself, with no .cub image file.
 The image dimensions are contained in the camera file.
 This verifies that the ground-to-image and image-to-ground functions are inverse of each other, up to a certain tolerance.